 Judges for Small Claims Court Cases in Andrews County

-The justice of the peace for Andrews County presides over small claims court actions for Andrews County.
+A Justice of the Peace for Andrews County hears small claims court cases for Andrews County.

 Andrews County Court Locations